pritamghanghas/Semester-Project/README.md

 /gazebo/set_link_state
 /gazebo/set_model_state
 ```
 Now you can close Gazebo.
-To Make sure every processes started from the previous command has been close you can run
+To Make sure every processes started from the previous command has been closed you can run
  ```bash
 killall -9 gazebo & killall -9 gzserver & killall -9 gzclient
 ```